Is Direct Primary Care Worth It?

 Traditional doctors see 30 to 40 patients daily to meet their income targets, which explains the rushed appointments and administrative overhead.
 DPC practices maintain smaller patient panels, typically between 300 to 600 patients per provider, which allows them to spend time with you without losing money.
 According to research from the American Academy of Family Physicians, 9 percent of family physicians operated a DPC practice in 2023, up from just 3 percent in 2022, reflecting rapid adoption among doctors tired of the insurance paperwork grind.

-Transparency That Actually Works
+Transparent Pricing That Actually Works

 Understanding how DPC operates sets the stage for comparing actual costs against what you currently spend on traditional insurance.

-Cost Comparison: DPC vs. Traditional Insurance
+Cost Comparison: DPC vs. Direct Pay Model vs. Traditional Insurance

 The Monthly Membership Breakdown